EduID-Mobile/Architecture-and-Requirements/eduid-service-extensions.md

 The token endpoint issues access tokens.
 The access tokens contain the field ```mac_algorithm```.
 Clients MUST use the specified algorithm for signing or encrypting tokens.
 Possible algorithms are defined in the [JSON Web Algorithms (JWA) specification](https://tools.ietf.org/html/rfc7518).

 #### Authorizing edu-ID Mobile App Instances

+This section is based on [OAuth 2 Section ]

 The edu-ID Mobile App versions are clients for the edu-ID Service.
 Each client instance needs to receive individual authorization before it can call any other service.
 For this purpose every client instance MUST authorize itself using its client credentials.